Clinical Guide to Transfusion

 Pathogen reduction and inactivation processes for fractionated products

-There are a variety of methods available during the manufacturing process to further decrease the risk of pathogen transmission.
-Most manufacturers use a combination of two or more complementary processes.10, 11 Their degree of effectiveness is validated by determining pathogen recovery from microbially-contaminated test samples after treatment with the pathogen inactivation process.
-Various manufacturing steps have also been shown to effectively remove prion protein from plasma derivatives.14
+A variety of methods available during the manufacturing process further decrease the risk of pathogen transmission (Table 1).
+Most manufacturers use a combination of two or more complementary processes.10-15 Their degree of effectiveness is validated by determining pathogen recovery from microbially-contaminated test samples after pathogen inactivation treatment.
+Various manufacturing steps have also been shown to effectively remove prion protein from plasma derivatives.19

 Additional transmissible disease testing